Mahesh Ramachandran is a successful Serial and Social Entrepreneur turned investor.

 Mahesh is Leadership Council and Programme Management Group member of FinBlue - FinTech Centre of Excellence set up by Ministry of Electronics and Information Technology, Government of India at STPI, Chennai.

 Mahesh is General Partner of Pontaq Cross Border Innovation Fund based in the UK (Regulated by FCA) and India (Regulated by SEBI).

 Mahesh chairs TiE FinTech Special Interest Group and was on the Governing Council of TiE Chennai

-Mahesh is also a visiting faculty of Indian School of Business, Bennett University and National Police Academy where he teaches digital transformation, leveraging social media and entrepreneurship.
+Mahesh is also a visiting faculty of Indian School of Business, Krea University and National Police Academy where he teaches FinTech, digital transformation, and entrepreneurship.

 Mahesh holds an MBA from the University of Westminster, Sloan Masters in Leadership & Strategy (Distinguished Sloan Fellow of London Business School) from the University of London.

 Mahesh heads the London Business School Alumni Club in Chennai.